ros2-gbp/ros2-gbp-github-org/CONTRIBUTING.md

 1. Remove the repository from the `RELEASE_TEAM_repositories` local variable in `REALEASE_TEAM.tf`.
 2. Add the repository to the `archived_repositories` local variable in `00-archived.tf`.

+Special handling in terraform needs to be applied in order to safely unarchive repositories.

 ## Unarchiving a release repository.

 Repositories may be unarchived if development on a package resumes or if changes to an old release repository need to be performed.